 We Need Your Help...

-This year WCTE will turn 43!
-On August 21st, WCTE will celebrate our 43rd anniversary with a special Day of Support.
-If WCTE-PBS has had an impact on your life or the life of a loved one, we’d love to hear it!
+This year WCTE will turn 44!
+On August 21st, WCTE will celebrate our 44th anniversary with a special Day of Support.
+If WCTE PBS has had an impact on your life or the life of a loved one, we’d love to hear it!
 Let us know what you love about educational, enriching, and inspiring programming by donating here and telling us your favorite PBS program, memory, or what/who your gift is in honor of.
 Donate now for the chance to have your gift acknowledged on-air on August 21st!
-Thank you for supporting and loving WCTE-PBS.
+All donations on Day of Support will fund the WCTE PBS Education Endowment and support educational outreach and lifelong learning in the Upper Cumberland.
+Thank you for supporting and loving WCTE PBS.

 Make a gift on behalf of your favorite PBS show or series and we will recognize your gift on-air!

-Make a gift in honor of PBS loyal viewers and we will recognize the viewers and your gift!
+Make a gift on in honor of loyal PBS viewers and we will recognize the viewers and your gift!

 The Need: Educating At-Risk Children